mayorJAY/GenPass/README.md

 # GenPass

 GenPass is a secure password generating application designed with a high level of security.
 It uses Java Security library to generate strong password combinations of either alphabets, numbers, alphanumeric or alphanumeric + standard password special characters.
 The length of the password can be between 16 and 64.
 Once a Password is generated, a user can copy it for use.
 It is not a Password manager, hence for security reasons, the application only keeps track of the 10 most recent passwords generated (with the time of generation) and gets rid of every other record.
-Also, GenPass does not have any knowlegde of what the user uses their generated passwords for.
+Also, GenPass does not have any knowledge of what the user uses their generated passwords for.
 It is implemented using Clean Architecture, Model-View-ViewModel pattern (MVVM) and uses Modern Android Development pattern and libraries.
 Jetpack Datastore + Coroutines + Flow is used to save and fetch the data.
 Queue data structure and algorithm was implemented to enforce a maximum number of passwords to be saved per time and a sequential kick out of old data.

 ## Project Characteristics

-This application has the following characterisitcs:
+This application has the following characteristics:
 * 100% Kotlin
 * Modern Architecture (Clean Architecture, Model-View-ViewModel)
 * [Android Jetpack Components](https://developer.android.com/jetpack)